TAJIKISTAN: "Extremism" prison term for Christian books?

 Despite Tajikistan's binding international obligations under the United Nations (UN) Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (http://www.forum18.org/archive.php?article_id=2138), no arrests or prosecutions appear to have taken place against officials who tortured Protestants or followers of other beliefs.

 In early April the authorities began raids on the central Sunmin Sunbogym Church in Khujand.
 They searched all the Church's premises, Protestants told Forum 18.
 Officers seized Christian songbooks and other literature.

-As in Konibodom, the law-enforcement officers in Khujand "interrogated believers and beat them."
-They complained that the authorities "threatened them that they must cooperate with them."
+As in Konibodom, state officials in Khujand "interrogated believers and phyisically tortured them by beating them up."
+They stated that the authorities "threatened them that they must cooperate with them."
 NSC officers arrested Pastor Kholmatov after these raids.

 NSC secret police told Church members during interrogations that their "purpose is to close down Churches in Tajikistan and take away their property," Protestants told Forum 18.

-Lieutenant Colonel Mashraf Istamzoda, Chief of Sogd Regional Criminal Police, and Amis Usmanov, Chief of the Region's Organised Crime Police, said that the Police are not involved in Pastor Kholmatov's case.
+Lieutenant Colonel Mashraf Istamzoda, Chief of Sugd Regional Criminal Police, and Amis Usmanov, Chief of the Region's police Department for the Struggle with Organised Crime, said that the Police are not involved in Pastor Kholmatov's case.
 Istamzoda told Forum 18 from Khujand on 26 April that the NSC secret police "usually leads such cases".